public class Handler extends URLStreamHandler

 HTTPMD URLs may be used to guarantee the integrity of a downloaded object's codebase if used when specifying the URLs for the JAR files containing the object's classes.
 Because HTTPMD URLs specify a message digest for a single item, they should not be used for directories of classes.

-;' character, and includes the name of the message digest algorithm, a
+includes the name of the message digest algorithm, a '

-useful in cases where the URL is required to have a particular suffix, for example the ".jar"
+in cases where the URL is required to have a particular suffix, for example

 The message digest algorithm is case-insensitive, and may include ASCII letters and numbers, as well as the following characters:

 - _ . ~ * ' ( ) : @ & + $ ,

 The value specifies the name of the

 MessageDigest algorithm to

 use.
 For the URL syntax to be valid, the value must be the name of a

 MessageDigest algorithm as determined by calling

 The message digest is represented as a positive hexadecimal integer, using